orbitdb/field-manual/01 Tutorial/02_Managing_Data.md

 Now that you have a database set up, adding content to it is fairly easy.
 Run the following code to add some sheet music to the repository.

-We have uploaded and pinned a few piano scores to IPFS, and will provide the hashes here:
+We have uploaded and pinned a few piano scores to IPFS, and will provide the hashes.
+We hope you like Metroid.
+You can add these hashes to your database by writing and using the `addNewPiece` function.

 ```javascript
 const hash = await piecesDb.put({